corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/collaborative-recovery/installation.md

 * **LedgerSync**
 * **LedgerRecovery**
 * **LedgerGraph** if you have not already installed this separately.
-If you have already instaled LedgerGraph, please ensure the version matches this version of Collaborative Recovery - V1.1.
+If you have already installed LedgerGraph, please ensure the version matches this version of Collaborative Recovery - V1.1.

 Using the file transfer protocol of your choice, transfer the `.jar` files representing the required CordApps to the CorDapps directory of the Corda node.